memoriasIT/hugo-blog/content/posts/20241213-OSVScanner.md

 +++
-title = "Scanning for vulnarabilities in your dependencies" date = "2024-12-13" author = "memoriasIT" description = ""
+title = "Scanning for vulnerabilities in your dependencies" date = "2024-12-13" author = "memoriasIT" description = ""